cloudbase/coriolis-snapshot-agent/README.md

 # that make up that device mapper, will be excluded.
 Paths set here, should
 # be on a separate block volume (physical, iSCSI, rbd, etc).
 snapstore_destinations = ["/mnt/snapstores/snapstore_files"]

+# auto_init_physical_disks, if true will automatically add all physical
+# disks that are not set as a snap store destination, under tracking.
 auto_init_physical_disks = true

 # Snapstore mappings are a quick way to pre-configure snap store mappings.